1971 American League Championship Series: Game 2

-Catfish Hunter held Baltimore to seven hits, but unfortunately for him, four of them were home runs.
+Catfish Hunter held Baltimore to seven hits, but four of them were home runs.
 Boog Powell walloped two, Brooks Robinson and Elrod Hendricks the others.
-Cuellar displayed his usual pitching artistry, a baffling assortment of curves and change-ups which the A's solve for a mere six hits.
+Cuellar displayed his usual pitching artistry, a baffling assortment of curves and change-ups which the Athletics solved for a mere six hits.

-Typical of the A's super-cautious approach to their task was an incident in the sixth inning when they were trailing, 2–1.
+Typical of the Athletics' super-cautious approach to their task was an incident in the sixth inning when they were trailing, 2–1.
 Reggie Jackson led off against Cuellar with a double.
 Cleanup hitter Tommy Davis was up next and to the surprise of everyone in the park, he bunted.
 The next two hitters were easy outs.
 Davis' sacrifice, it turned out, was not ordered by Williams.

 Game 3

 Jim Palmer's performance in the deciding game was not among his most noteworthy—he permitted three home runs, two of them by the slugging Jackson and the other by Sal Bando.
 But all three shots were struck with the bases empty, and Palmer had more than enough to pitch Baltimore's pennant clincher for the third straight year.
 Loser of his only two starts against Baltimore during the season, Diego Segui reached the fifth inning of Game 3 with the score 1–1.
 Then he met his "Waterloo".
 The crusher was Brooks Robinson's two-run single.
 It came after Williams ordered an intentional pass to Hendricks. loading the bases.

-Bando's homer cut the A's deficit to 3–2 in the sixth.
+Bando's homer cut the Athletics' deficit to 3–2 in the sixth.
 But in the seventh, Frank Robinson's double and Darold Knowles' wild pitch put Baltimore out of danger.
 The Orioles collected 12 hits off Segui and his four successors, with Don Buford's triple and two singles leading the way.